International First-Time Undergraduate Students

 - Show proficiency in English or plan to enroll in BridgePathways®, our on-campus intensive English program.

-- Submit documentation of sufficient funds to cover all educational and living expenses for the first full year of study.
+- Submit documentation of sufficient financial funds to cover all educational and living expenses for the first full year of study.

 Office of International Programs and Services Admission Requirements